Written in Blood – Written in Blood

 The release of the new album has been pushed back several times, mostly due to the pandemic, but now it’s finally here, more than four years since the release of The Wings of War.

-Off the bat it’s noticeable that the band is continuing with the more moderns sounding production, but there seems to be bit more of that Overkill trademark rawness to it.
+Off the bat it’s noticeable that the band is continuing with the more moderns sounding production, but there seems to be a bit more of that Overkill trademark rawness to it.
 Well, at least comparing to its predecessor.

-Album opens with the title track, which at its +6-minute running time is a very good representation of this album and the band in general.
+The album opens with the title track, which at its +6-minute running time is a very good representation of this album and the band in general.
 It’s ferocious, groovy, and dynamic as hell.
 It displays that diversity within the genre that Overkill masters so eminently.

 From there on, however, things slowly start declining quality wise.
-“Won’t Be Comin’ Back” is fine, but not really memorable Iron Maiden inspired tune and “Fever” does a solid job of implementing some psychedelic parts into Queensrÿche-esque sequences of the epic tune which slowly keeps on building to big finale.
+“Won’t Be Comin’ Back” is fine, but not really memorable Iron Maiden inspired tune and “Fever” does a solid job of implementing some psychedelic parts into Queensrÿche-esque sequences of the epic tune which slowly keeps on building to a big finale.

 But it’s the closing last three songs where the album loses its momentum.
-Songs are of course delivered eminently, but are in general forgettable and with “Bag o’ Bones” the band closes the album in a clumsy matter, miles away from where they started it some 50 minutes earlier.
+Songs are of course delivered eminently, but are in general forgettable and with “Bag o’ Bones” the band closes the album in a clumsy manner, miles away from where they started it some 50 minutes earlier.

 Musicianship is eminent, with D. D. Verni’s bass thundering away in the overall soundscape, without it being put forward way too much.
 Dave Linsk’s leads are razor sharp and even manage to lift some of the weaker songs.
-Due to much more diverse nature of this record we also get to experience the broad talent of drummer Jason Bittner, whose recording debut with the band on the previous album didn’t showcase his musicianship to this degree.
+Due to the much more diverse nature of this record, we also get to experience the broad talent of drummer Jason Bittner, whose recording debut with the band on the previous album didn’t showcase his musicianship to this degree.

 And then there is Bobby “Blitz” Ellsworth, who is his old self, delivering those scratchy, yet sharp vocals with conviction.
-Over the years we’ve got used to his vocals, but when you think about it they are somewhat uncharacteristic for the genre, which is also one of the key elements, that make Overkill stand out.
+Over the years we’ve got used to his vocals, but when you think about it, they are somewhat uncharacteristic for the genre, which is also one of the key elements, that make Overkill stand out.

 There is vitality to Scorched, which is rather welcome after more of a bashing straight-forward nature of its predecessor.
-Bit more of the intensity and the overall quality which characterizes the first half of the record would serve it well and would make this, Overkill’s twentieth album, an even more enjoyable experience.
+A bit more of the intensity and the overall quality which characterizes the first half of the record would serve it well and would make this, Overkill’s twentieth album, an even more enjoyable experience.

 www.wreckingcrew.com